atom-box/fiddle/README.md

+This repository has a few dozen unrelated files.
+They are utilities I wrote and coding challenges I solved for practice.

 ## Python
-There are a couple short Python scripts here that take in baseball statistics.
+A few Python scripts here take in baseball statistics.
+A few others are coding challenge solutions.
+File extension is __.py__

 ## BASH
-SED and TR
+These are mostly SED and TR pipelines.
+File extension is __.sh__

 ## Beyond Compare
-Scripts that run on the file tool [Beyond Compare](www.scootersoftware.com).
-This program if you don't know it is a real Swiss Army Knife in the terminal.
+Beyond Compare is a visual diff tool.
+It also is a file sync tool.
+These scripts are proprietary instructions for the latter.
+File extension is __.bc__